Year 10 Update - Summer Term

 WHAT A TERM IT HAS BEEN!

 As we reach the end of what has been an incredibly busy and memorable term, I want to take a moment to celebrate the outstanding efforts and achievements of our wonderful Year 10 students.
 It’s hard to believe how far they’ve come, and with so much thrown at them this term.
 They have risen to the challenge with maturity, resilience and an admirable work ethic.
-I couldn’t be prouder of them.
+We couldn’t be prouder of them.

 GCSE and Progression Exams – Rising to the Challenge